Son by Lois Lowry

 Claire manages to visit and volunteer at the infant nursery centre in her spare time and meets her son.
 What ensues is a stirring story about loss, maternal instincts and the conflict of nature versus nurture…until Claire tries to escape and is shipwrecked and has amnesia and magic and irritating characters and YA romance tropes and disappointment.

-The fourth book successfully ties all of the characters in the series together in a relatively interesting way, it’s just a shame that I didn’t enjoy much of it.
+The fourth book successfully ties all of the characters in the series together in a relatively interesting way, but I just didn’t enjoy it much.